tpfau/2022-09-20-workshop/content/join/_index.md

     other words only one person registers the team.
 Team members do not need to register individually.
 - **I want to be an exercise lead or an observer.
 How do I register?**
   - Use individual registration and choose corresponding attendance/participation type.
-Remember to answer also the last part questions intended for other thatn learners.
+Remember to answer also the last part questions intended for other than learners.
 - **I'm an organization or group, I want to sponsor my community's teams!**
   - Great!
 In general what you can do is to gather people together to follow the workshop.
     [Read more about local breakout rooms](https://coderefinery.github.io/manuals/local-breakout-rooms/)